MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/wdp-xboxinfo-api.md

 ---
 title: Device Portal Xbox info API reference
-description: Learn how to access Xbox device information. ms.date: 04/18/2019 ms.topic: article
+description: Learn how to access Xbox One device information by using the GET method of the Xbox Device Portal REST API. ms.date: 04/18/2019 ms.topic: article
 keywords: windows 10, uwp, xbox, device portal